 Counseling involves a one-on-one relationship with a mental health professional.
 Generally, you meet with this professional on a weekly or bi-weekly basis for 50 minutes.
 The purpose of counseling is to assist you in resolving a variety of problems, including but not limited to mood changes, relationship problems, anxiety, stress, and other mental health issues.

 Do I need to have a mental illness to see a counselor?

-No. Counseling Services offers mental health counseling for students in distress regarding a wide variety of problems that may or may not involve a mental illness.
+No. CAPS offers mental health counseling for students in distress regarding a wide variety of problems that may or may not involve a mental illness.
 You do not need a mental health diagnosis in order to get services, nor does continuing services require that you are given a diagnosis.